Record amount raised in support of student mental health

 According to Martin, reduced stigma around seeking counselling and support may account for some of the increased demand for services, along with elevated levels of mental health distress.

 “University is a very exciting time in a person’s life, but it’s not always easy, students face many stressors,” said Martin.
-“The professional counsellors at the centre are trained and prepared to help students with a wide range of presenting concerns and promote greater wellness, so our students can move to not just surviving but thriving during their time here at Ryerson and beyond.”
+“The professional counsellors at the centre are trained and prepared to help students with a wide range of presenting concerns and promote greater wellness, so our students can move to not just surviving but thriving during their time here at Toronto Metropolitan University and beyond.”

 By Deborah Smyth.
-This story first appeared in Ryerson Today on January 28, 2020.
+This story first appeared in Toronto Metropolitan University Today on January 28, 2020.